restivecorp/torrent-scanner-crawler/README.md

-# TorrentScannerET
+# Torrent Scanner Crawler
-PHP scraping to search torrents
+PHP scraping to search torrents.
+Optimized for DivxTotal

 ## What is?
 Allows the following actions